hermeznetwork/docs/docs/developers/sdk.md

 ## Check token exists in Hermez Network
 Before being able to operate on the Hermez Network, we must ensure that the token we want to operate with is listed.
 For that we make a call to the Hermez Coordinator API that will list all available tokens.
 All tokens in Hermez Network must be ERC20.

 We can see there are 2 tokens registered. `ETH` will always be configured at index 0.
 The second token is `HEZ`.
 For the rest of the examples we will work with `ETH`.
+In the future, more tokens will be included in Hermez.

 ```js
   const token = await hermez.CoordinatorAPI.getTokens();